 If you remove the Everyone group in a certain language, it may cause some editors to lose their access rights to create and edit content in that language.

-Remove a language from the website by opening the language for editing, and clearing the Enabled option.
+You should remove a language from the website by opening the language for editing, and clear the Enabled option.